nghttp2/nghttp2/doc/sources/tutorial-hpack.rst

 not set, it indicates that all given data was processed.
 The caller is required to pass additional data.

-It is important to note that the function may produce one or more header fields even if *inlen* is 0 when *in_final* is nonzero, due to differential encoding.

 Example usage of `nghttp2_hd_inflate_hd()` is shown in the `inflate_header_block()` function in `deflate.c`_.